 The HyperX Quadcast S USB microphone has a flat frequency response with slightly scooped low mids and pronounced high-end frequencies.
 When you are in close proximity to the HyperX QuadCast S, you’ll notice that you’ll not only have crystal-clear audio and crisp speech, but also, warm and full audio that will make your voice sound like butter.
 It’s almost as if the mic has already done some EQ to make your voice sound polished and professional.

 The bright and crisp audio of the HyperX Quadcast S is not just great for spoken word, but for singing vocals, as well as strummed instruments like acoustic guitar.
 Against the Blue Yeti, I find the HyperX Quadcast S to be less sibilant and harsh.
+But if you are serious about singing, you should consider getting a professional vocal microphone.

 Like the Blue Yeti, it features the same three 14mm condensers that allow it to have a selection of up to four polar patterns.
 With a frequency range of 20Hz to 20kHz and a pretty good sensitivity of -36dBV/Pa, the HyperX Quadcast S has enough gain to pick up the slightest sounds and a noise floor so low that it’s almost imperceptible, features required for a great ASMR microphone.